 St. Mary’s Church and graveyard sits at the top of the 199 steps and was the graveyard where Stoker found names for his characters.
 The Church is older than the Abbey above and was built around 1100.
 You won’t find gothic splendour here the north and south transepts were added in the C13th and C14th.
 The battlements around the top of the tower and church are C16th.

 There was a major extension at the start of the 19th century when the north aisle was extended and the galleries built.
 The inside of the church surprisingly can fit up to 3000 parishioners – this is due to the box pews that are tucked into every available space.

-Perched on the headland the great 11th-century Whitby Abbey ruins loom over Whitby.
+A visit to Whitby Abbey is a must do it’s one of the iconic sites in the UK perched on the headland the great 11th-century Whitby Abbey ruins loom over Whitby.
 You can certainly see where Stoker got his inspiration from.
 There is a small museum on-site and a coffee shop.